 Angelia was instantly curious.
-Why would they have lots of Mommies?
-Why did she have to go on the run with them?
+Why would they have lots of Mommies, and why was she on the run with them?
 What in the world could she be running from?”
 And what did the boy mean when he said Mommy tects us?

 “Mommy’s scared,” said Billy.

 “She is not!” said Kimmey.
 Bringing Angelia back to the present.

 “Uh-ha,” two-year-old Billy argued back, “Mommy said so, ’member, Kimmey?
 Mommy said, Mommy’s fraid too, then I saw here and it was heaven.
 Don’t you ’member?
-Mommy give us crackers and juice from that box you fell over, because we were hungry! ’Member Kimmey?”
+Mommy gave us crackers and juice from that box you fell over, because we were hungry! ’Member Kimmey?”